Rocky McIntosh: 2006 season

-McIntosh was drafted in the second round (35th overall) of the 2006 NFL Draft by the Washington Redskins.
-The Redskins traded a sixth round pick in 2006 and a second round pick in the 2007 NFL Draft to the New York Jets in order to swap second-round picks.
+McIntosh was selected in the second round (35th overall) of the 2006 NFL draft by the Washington Redskins.
+The Redskins traded a sixth round pick in 2006 and a second round pick in the 2007 NFL draft to the New York Jets in order to swap second-round picks.
 He had minor knee surgery on June 14, 2006, and was signed to the Redskins on July 30, 2006.

 In 2006, McIntosh played in 16 regular-season games with two starts and totaled 23 tackles (17 solo) and 25 special teams tackles.
-His first professional start was on December 24, 2006, in a 37-31 overtime loss to the St. Louis Rams.
+His first professional start was on December 24, 2006, in a 37–31 overtime loss to the St. Louis Rams.
 In both of his two starts, McIntosh recorded double digit tackles.

 2007 season

 In 2007, McIntosh set career highs in games played (14), started (13), tackles (105), solo tackles (70), sacks (3), forced fumbles (3) and fumble recoveries (1).
-He recorded his first quarterback sack on Trent Green in a 16-13 overtime win against the Miami Dolphins on September 9, 2007.
-On December 16, 2007, McIntosh tore both the ACL and MCL ligaments in a 22-10 victory over the New York Giants after bending his knee awkwardly in a pile in the first quarter.
+He recorded his first quarterback sack on Trent Green in a 16–13 overtime win against the Miami Dolphins on September 9, 2007.
+On December 16, 2007, McIntosh tore both the ACL and MCL ligaments in a 22–10 victory over the New York Giants after bending his knee awkwardly in a pile in the first quarter.
 He was placed on injured reserve on December 19, 2007.
-McIntosh was recognized as the Redskins’ nominee for the NFL’s Walter Payton Man of the Year Award.
+McIntosh was recognized as the Redskins’ nominee for the NFL's Walter Payton Man of the Year Award.
 The award recognizes a player for community service activities as well as excellence on the field.

 2008 season

 After being put on injury reserve the previous season, McIntosh set career highs in games played (16) and games started (15).
 He recorded 87 tackles, two sacks, an interception and two forced fumbles.
 On September 21, 2008, he made a season-high 12 tackles, one forced fumble and a half-sack in a win over the Arizona Cardinals.
-McIntosh had his first career interception on November 16, 2008 in a loss against the Dallas Cowboys.
+McIntosh had his first career interception on November 16, 2008, in a loss against the Dallas Cowboys.
 In that game, he also recorded eight tackles and two pass breakups.